swina/nuxpresso-docs/src/guide/README.md

 ## Full Static

-nuxpresso by default is designed to generate a full static version of your website (serverless) and doesn't require any deployment of Strapi CMS
+nuxpresso by default configuration is designed to generate a full static version of your website (serverless) and doesn't require any deployment of Strapi CMS.

 ## Public Backend